 Breast enlargement is a socially accepted operation

 Estimates are that up to 1-4% of women have implants.
 This is perhaps not surprising given that women naturally want to maintain an optimum appearance.
 Breast implants have evolved significantly and are more quality assured than ever.
 That does not mean there have not been safety fears, and of course we all remember the PIP breast implant scandal relating to the infamous French manufacturer and the fraud committed by the owner.
 But as over 56 years have elapsed since the first breast enlargement procedure in America it is inevitable that as science and technology evolve so will materials, quality assurance testing, and medical knowledge.
 Techniques, implants and safety have all evolved too and we have passed through from the 1st Generation devices of the 60s, to the 4th and 5th Generation devices of the 90’s.
-The focus on safety has never been higher but it does require that you see a specialist who really understands their subject and has a quality driven approach to managing their patients.
+The focus on safety has never been higher and there are still elements of uncertainty that require better data, which we hope will evolve through changes to the national breast implants registry, scientists, epidemiologists and safety organisations such as the MHRA and FDA.
+But it does also require that you see a specialist who really understands their subject and has a quality driven approach to managing their patients.
 You must also have your surgery by a specialist in the field of breast surgery and opt for the safest hospital environment rather than using stand alone small clinics.